OBOFoundry/OBOFoundry.github.io/docs/ReviewProcessGuidelines.md

 # How to request an ontology review #

   1. Go to the OBO Foundry Operations Committee [issue tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
-  1. Click on "New issue".
+  2. Click on "New issue".
-  1. Select the "Review request" template and follow the instructions on the template.
+  3. Click "Label" and select "review request".
+  4. Enter title of issue (e.g., "Review request for MyO") and any comments.
+  5. Click "Submit".

 # Ontology review priority #